 He served as the founding chair of the photography department of New York Film Academy 2010-2014, where he taught filmmaking and photography workshops internationally.
 He has also served as a spokesperson for Canon, for whom he wrote and acted in a series of photography tutorials.

-Why You Like This Photo, his second book on the science of aesthetic preferences and visual attention in photography, will be published by Ilex Press in 2017.
+Why You Like This Photo, his second book on the science of aesthetic preferences and visual perception in photography, was published by Octopus Books in 2018.
 His first book on photography, 30-Second Photography, was published in 2014.